srujana1997/SpringBootTasks/README.md

 # SpringBootTasks
+In this branch
 Running Logic on Startup in Spring.
 Create seed data to pre-fill the database with track information whenever the application starts.
-Use both approaches:
-Approach 1: ApplicationListener<ContextRefreshedEvent>
-Approach 2: CommandLineRunner (Find out how it differs from ApplicationRunner)
+Use both approaches: Approach 1: ApplicationListener Approach 2: CommandLineRunner